aptr288/Decision-Tree-From-Scratch-Pattern-Recognization-Project/README.md

 ## Getting Started
-The main is file where our program execution starts.
+The main.m is file where our program execution starts.

 **main.m** <br/>
 Reads the dataset and does basic processing like categorical to numerical conversion.
 Then spilts the data  for cross validation randomly each time.
 Send the training data to recursive function **decisionNodeSplit** to build   the tree which returns the splitcondtions where we split the data set.
 Finally accuracy is calculated and decision tree is plotted.